jaredvann/vec3D-rs/README.md

 ### License

-This project is licensed under the MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)
+This project is licensed under the MIT license ([LICENSE](LICENSE) or http://opensource.org/licenses/MIT)

 ### TODO